-TIPHANIE YANIQUE is a Virgin Islands born author who has garnered wide acclaim for her new novel, Land of Love and Drowning.
-She is the author of the poetry collection, Wife, which won the 2016 Bocas Prize in Caribbean poetry and the United Kingdom’s 2016 Forward/Felix.
+Tiphanie Yanique is a Virgin Islands-born author who has garnered wide acclaim for her new novel, Land of Love and Drowning, Yanique is the author of the poetry collection, Wife, which won the 2016 Bocas Prize in Caribbean poetry and the United Kingdom’s 2016 Forward/Felix.
 She is also the author of How to Escape from a Leper Colony.
 She is the winner of a Pushcart Prize, the Kore Press Fiction Prize, The Academy of American Poets Prize, and a Fulbright Scholarship in writing and the Boston Review Fiction Prize.
-She is the winner of the 2010 Rona Jaffe Prize in Fiction.
+She is also the winner of the 2010 Rona Jaffe Prize in Fiction.
 Her fiction, poetry or essays can be found in the Best African American Fiction, Transition Magazine, American Short Fiction, The London Magazine, Prism International, Callaloo, and other journals and anthologies.
 She has had residencies with Bread Loaf, Callaloo, Squaw Valley and the Cropper Foundation for Caribbean Writers.
+She is a member of The Caribbean Writer’s editorial advisory board.
 Yanique is a professor of Creative Writing and Caribbean Literature at Drew University.